GovTechSG/apex-cloud-notices/docs/home.md

 We are aware of the issue and are currently working to recover the affected service.
 We will provide regular updates on the recovery progress.

-If you require any further clarifications on this matter, you may reach us on the [APEX Cloud Service Desk](https://gdsjira.ship.gov.sg/servicedesk/customer/portal/26/user/login?destination=portal%2F26).
-For emergency cases, please contact our Service Desk at **6908 8270**.
+If you need further clarification, please raise a ticket at the APEX Cloud Service Desk by visiting [go.gov.sg/apex-support](https://go.gov.sg/apex-support).
+For emergencies, please call the Service Desk at 6908 8270.

 ### Maintenance Schedule 🔧